Rights of way

 Cumbria County Council (CCC) are the Highway Authority responsible for the maintenance and upkeep of the public rights of way network in Cumbria.
 The alignment and status of public rights of way in Cumbria are shown in the definitive map.
 For further information on the definitive map, including frequently asked questions see the Definitive Map information on CCC's website.

 To report a problem with the public Rights of Way network or to apply for changes to the map, such as a deletion, addition or diversion of a route, contact the Countryside Access Team.

 As a planning authority we have the power to deal with applications to divert or stop up (close) public rights of way under s.257 of the Town and Country Planning Act 1990 where the diversion/stopping up is to enable development which has been (or would be) granted planning permission.
 However, we must be satisfied that it is necessary for any path to be diverted or extinguished.

 If you wish to apply for a path to be diverted under s.257 please see the guidance notes and application form below.

-For further information on s.257 footpath diversion and stopping up orders
+Telephone the number below for further information on S.257 footpath diversion and stopping up orders.